JuliaPlots/PlotDocs.jl/docs/src/tutorial.md

 ### Using Plot Recipes

 StatsPlots.jl adds the `marginhist` multiplot via a plot recipe.
-For our data, we'll pull in the famous `iris` dataset from RDatasets:
+For our data, we will pull in the famous `iris` dataset from RDatasets:

 ```@example tutorial
 # Pkg.add("RDatasets")